401(k) rollover glossary

 - I already missed it — is there anything I can do?

 - Possibly.
 IRS Rev. Proc.
-2016-47 provides 11 qualifying reasons for a late rollover self-certification.
+2016-47 (as expanded by Rev. Proc.
+2020-46) provides 12 qualifying reasons for a late-rollover self-certification.
 If your reason qualifies, you can complete the rollover without IRS approval by submitting a letter to your new custodian.
 Use the missed-deadline diagnostic to check if you qualify.

 Related terms